Section 9: Travel

-- If you are traveling for less than four weeks, select Weekly.
+- If you are traveling for less than four weeks, select Week.

-- If you are traveling from one to three months, select Monthly.
+- If you are traveling from one to three months, select Month.

-- If you traveling from three to 12 months, select Quarterly.
+- If you traveling from three to 12 months, select Quarter.

 - If you are traveling for 12 months or longer, contact DTS for assistance.